Spotlight on Generosity

 With this partnership, Kansas Citians can expect unique events like the Truce Tournament and the Fiery Stick Open to continue for the foreseeable future.
 In July 2014, LiveKC, a Sporting Kansas City entity devoted to making Kansas City a better place to live, work and play, took over the North lawn of the National World War I Museum to host the Fiery Stick Open.
 Amidst the best views of the city, the Fiery Stick Open boasted one of the best parties of the summer with a hole-in-one shoot out, live music and lawn games.

-Through this partnership, Sporting Kansas City also hopes to capitalize on the passion and drive of Kansas City that helped bring the National World War I Museum to its current home.
+Through this partnership, Sporting Kansas City also hopes to capitalize on the passion and drive of Kansas City that helped bring the National WWI Museum to its current home.

 Questions answered by Becky Mitchell